SkygearIO/features/features/375-static-cdn/design.md

 ### Static Deployment

 A new type of deployment, `static`, would be supported.
-This deployment type supports configurating a deployment context (`context`) and fallback rewrite path (`fallback`).
+This deployment type supports configurating a deployment context (`context`) and fallback absolute path (`fallback`).

 When `static` deployment type is used: